APaskey/dradrian/content/post/indoor_dining/index.md

 **2) Outdoors in open air**

 The table above essentially posts indoors and outdoors as opposites on the risk scale.
 This is not to say that there is *zero* risk from interacting outdoors, as risk goes up as proximity + time increase, but it's definitely the “safest bet” if that’s what we’re going for.
-While viruses that make it through an infected person’s mask to potentially infect someone will hang around longer in an indoor space, the air movement outdoors diminishes that risk enormously.
+Viruses that escape an infected person’s mask will hang around longer indoors than outdoors because there is substantially more air movement outdoors.
 In fact, contact tracing studies have found that transmission risk is 20x higher indoors as compared to outdoor environments (wow!
 [Clinical Infectious Diseases article](https://academic.oup.com/cid/advance-article/doi/10.1093/cid/ciaa1442/5910315)).

 It’s cold in Colorado, y’all, and those restaurant tents seem to be everywhere…here’s what I found on the tent situation: